Comparing UCB (UCBJY) & The Competition

 |UCB Competitors

-UCB currently has a consensus target price of $96.50, suggesting a potential upside of 110.19%.
-As a group, “Biotechnology” companies have a potential upside of 83.89%.
-Given UCB’s stronger consensus rating and higher possible upside, research analysts plainly believe UCB is more favorable than its competitors.
+UCB presently has a consensus price target of $96.50, indicating a potential upside of 111.30%.
+As a group, “Biotechnology” companies have a potential upside of 82.21%.
+Given UCB’s stronger consensus rating and higher probable upside, analysts plainly believe UCB is more favorable than its peers.

 Summary